Paid teaching jobs for degree and non-degree holders.

 Mandatory Documents Include

 - Original degree or letter of completion from university or college.
-Non-degree holders need to provide evidence of some formal post high school training.
+Non-degree holders need to provide evidence of two completed years of college.

 - Sealed transcripts

 - TESOL certification

 - Resume and cover letter

 New sessions begin in February and September.
 We do have openings each month, so teachers can apply anytime during the year.